lipi12q/TranscriptionNet/README.md

 ## 📁 Example input data

 `/example/raw_data/` Raw data, including network integration features, gene expression change (GECs) data of 978 landmark genes in three types of RNAi, OE, and CRISPR.
 The GECs files for RNAi, OE and CRISPR are transcription profile data of 978 landmark genes induced by 4449, 3518 and 5139 perturbation genes, respectively.
 The row names are the Entrez IDs of the perturbation genes, and the column names are the Entrez IDs of the 978 landmark genes.

+`/example/gene networks/` The TranscriptionNet model takes as input seven distinct types of gene functional networks.

+`/example/gene meta/` This includes expression data for 12,328 genes induced by 100 perturbation genes of the RNAi perturbation type, along with meta-information for 23,985 genes.

+`/example/drug gene association/` This includes expression data for 12,328 genes induced by 100 drug perturbations, along with up-regulation and down-regulation feature labels for 100 genes.

 `data_process.py` The raw data processing process, dividing the training set, the validation set, and the test set.